genepi-freiburg/genepicoloc/README.md

 library(coloc)
 # Test tabix installation
 tabix_test <- suppressWarnings(system("tabix --version", intern=F, ignore.stdout=T, ignore.stderr=T))
-if (tabix_test != 0) {stop("tabix command produced an error, please check that tabix is installed and accessible")}
+if (tabix_test != 0) {
+  stop("tabix command produced an error, please check that tabix is installed and accessible") } else {"tabix is found and can be accessed successfully."}
 ```
-The code was tested on Linux systems (Ubuntu, Debian) but should work on other systems as well.

 # Typical use case